gsm1011/tutorials/design_pattern/src/main/java/com/tutorial/builder/README.md

 # Description

 You order a meal that contains a burger and drink.
-- Burger can be vegitible or chicken.
+- Burger can be vegetable or chicken.
 - Drink can be coke or pepsi.
-- Burger and drink have name, price and packing.
+- Burger and drink have a name, price and packing.

 # UML